sir-dunxalot/ember-travis-status/README.md

 - `'passing'` - The latest build is passing
 - `'failing'` - The latest build is failing
 - `'error'` - The latest build could not complete due to an error
+- `'no build available'` - There were no builds returned by the Travis API
 - `'unknown'` - There was an issue with the Travis API response or some other error

 ```js